reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 ## HttpClient (Reactive APIs)

-In this section of examples we are going to learn how to use `HttpAsyncClient` in combination with RxJava for sending reactive, full-duplex HTTP/1.1 message exchange.
+In this section of examples, we are going to learn how to use `HttpAsyncClient` in combination with RxJava for sending reactive, full-duplex HTTP/1.1 message exchange.

 {{% info title="HTTP and CRUD Operations" %}}
 CRUD operations refer to Create, Read, Update, and Delete actions performed on data.
 In the context of HTTP endpoints for a `/users` resource: